andrew890/easysmf-samples/tutorial/Sample4.md

 Sample 4 shows how group and summarize SMF data in Java.

 The program reports statistics for each program name, taken from SMF type 30 subtype 4 (Step End) records.
 Data does not need to be sorted, and the program information is collected in a `java.util.HashMap<>`.
 This means that CPU usage will scale approximately linearly with the amount of data processed, and memory requirements will depend on the number of different program names encountered.

 Statistics for each program are collected in a class called **ProgramStatistics**.
 There is an instance of the class for each program, kept in the HashMap with the program name as the key.

 ```
 Map<String, ProgramStatistics> programs = new HashMap<String, ProgramStatistics>();
 ```

+### Processing the Data

-We read and process the records the same way as in sample1.
+We read and process the records the same way as in Sample 1.

 We attempt to get an existing entry from the Map for the program name.
 If it is not present, a new instance is created and added to the map with the corresponding key.

 ```
+String programName = r30.identificationSection().smf30pgm();
-ProgramStatistics program =
+ProgramStatistics program = programs.get(programName);
-    programs.get(r30.identificationSection().smf30pgm());

 if (program == null)
 {
     program = new ProgramStatistics();
-    programs.put(r30.identificationSection().smf30pgm(),
-        program);
+    programs.put(programName, program);
 }
 ```

+### Gathering Statistics

 We then accumulate the information from the record into the ProgramStatistics entry:
 ```
 program.accumulateData(r30);